Advanced Biomarkers (Glucose, Lactate, Uric Acid, Ketones, Cholesterol, Glutamate) Biosensors

 Dear Colleagues,

 The introduction of the first glucose biosensor arose several decades ago, and since then, several improvements have occurred.
-Glucose biosensors have been applied to clinical and alimentary fields.
-In the clinical field, their use began with blood and urine glucose monitoring in diabetic patients.
-Nowadays, glucose monitoring has been extended to ISF, tears, saliva, as well as human perspiration.
-Glucose monitoring has been essential to control and prevent diabetes complications, improving quality healthcare.
+Biosensors have been applied to clinical and alimentary fields and the detection of several biomarkers.
+In the clinical field, their use began with blood and urine glucose monitoring in diabetic patients and other health problems.
+Nowadays, biomarker monitoring has been extended to ISF, tears, saliva, and human perspiration.
+As an example, glucose monitoring has been essential to control and prevent diabetes complications, improving quality healthcare.

-Throughout the development of glucose biosensors, different materials, nanomaterials, mediators, substrates, and enzymes, have been employed.
+Throughout the development of biosensors, different materials, nanomaterials, mediators, substrates, and enzymes have been employed.
 The progress of biosensors has grown together with technological innovations, and currently, minimally invasive and non-invasive glucose biosensors can be found on the market.
+The technology is also starting to be applied to the monitoring of other biomarkers.

-Improvement is the goal of several research groups; for this Special Issue, we hope to collect papers that contribute to the field of advancing glucose biosensors, with original contributions full papers, communications, and review articles in the following areas:
+Improvement is the goal of several research groups; for this Special Issue, we hope to collect papers that contribute to the field of advancing biomarker biosensors, with original contributions in the form of full papers, communications, and review articles in the following areas:

 Dr. Gabriela Valdés-Ramírez